uraimo/HD44780CharacterLCD.swift/README.md

 lcd.cursorHome()
 lcd.cursorTo(0,y:0)
 ```
-When a string has to be printed, the cursor is always moved to the given position, so, for now cursor related methods do not have a real use case.
+At the moment, cursor related methods do not have a real use case since it's not possible to print a character or a string at the current position (trivial to implement).

-To print a string use the `printString` function, the last parameter specifies if the US charset should be used.
-If the boolean is false, a japanese charset with katakana symbols will be used.
+To print a string at a given position, use the `printString` method, the last parameter specifies if the US charset should be used.
+If the boolean is false, a japanese charset with katakana symbols will be used instead.

 ```swift
 lcd.printString(0,y:0,what:"Hello From Swift!",usCharSet:true)